We’re launching PostgreSQL on Fly soon. We’d like some feedback, and volunteers to test it out. Here’s what we’re planning:

 We also will not offer single instance PostgreSQL databases.
 This will save both us and you headaches.

-They will include built in health checks, metrics, and alerts.
-You’ll be able to wire these up to PagerDuty and get paged when something does go awry with the cluster (like you fill up the disk).
+It’s best to think of it as an automated postgres cluster with built in health checks, metrics and alerts.
+You can wire up PagerDuty and get paged when something does go awry with the cluster (like you fill up the disk).
+And you can hook up Grafana to see how it’s doing.
+You can even fork and modify the Postgres app we install for you.

-Later on, you’ll be able to bundle alerts into any application.
-AND you’ll be able to pay $$ to have us (or community members) respond to alerts.
+Later on, you’ll be able to pay $$ to have us (or community members) respond to alerts and provide other management services.
+For now, automated postgres is enough for many kinds of apps.

 What we’re doing is a little different than most self service PostgreSQL products.
 Does this sound useful to you all?
 And do any of you want to try it out in the next few weeks?